 A combination of range-of-motion, muscle-strengthening, and ambulation exercises is used to counter the effects of prolonged bed rest or immobilization.
-General conditioning exercises help improve cardiovascular fitness (the ability of the heart, lungs, and blood vessels to deliver oxygen to working muscles), as well as maintain flexibility and muscle strength.
+General conditioning exercises help improve cardiovascular fitness (the ability of the heart, lungs, and blood vessels to deliver oxygen to working muscles), as well as maintain or improve flexibility and muscle strength.

 For many people (particularly those who have had a hip fracture, an amputation, or a stroke), transfer training is a critical goal of rehabilitation.
-Being able to transfer safely and independently from bed to chair, chair to toilet, or chair to a standing position is essential to remaining at home.
+Being able to transfer safely and independently from bed to chair, wheelchair to toilet, or chair to a standing position is essential to remaining at home.
 People who cannot transfer without help usually require 24-hour assistance.
 Caregivers may help them transfer using special devices, such as a gait belt or harness.

 The techniques used in transfer training depend on the following:

 Assistive devices can sometimes help.
 For example, people who have difficulty standing from a seated position may benefit from a seat-lifting chair or a chair with a raised seat.